parker-macdonald/arctos/docs/docs.md

 [^1]:  Arctos is hosted on a subdomain of the CAJA site because it was free, jugger related, boosts the CAJA site SEO metrics, and lets me be a proud Californian.

-I have decided to do this because I don't want to give these organizations control over who can use Arctos - I want it to be available to all juggers, regardless of whether they comply with rules that these organizations set out.
-There is a time and a place for membership requiremens and certifications (and more broadly Jugger politics), but Arctos is meant to be a tool to make Jugger easier, not a tool for enforcing jugger politics.
+I have decided to do this because I don't want to give these organizations control over who can use Arctos - it should be available to all juggers, regardless of whether they comply with rules that these organizations set out.
+There is a time and a place for membership requirements and certifications (and more broadly Jugger politics), but Arctos is meant to be a tool to make Jugger easier, not a tool for enforcing jugger politics.

 I think there's precedent for this in other sports (see athletic.net, swimcloud.com, thebluealliance.com, askfred.net, rttimingsolutions.com, etc); the organization + logistics people are often different from the regulatory & political bodies.